What Are Casement Windows?

 As a window replacement company with 40+ years under our belt, we’ve heard people call casement windows by numerous names: swinging windows, crank windows, crank out windows, hinged windows, crank open windows, windows that open out, roll out windows, swing out windows and the list goes on.
 No matter what you call them, casement windows are a perfect combination of form and function and will enhance your home with a distinctive appeal.

 But what are casement windows?
-Casement windows are a type of window that is attached to its frame by one or more hinges at the side.
+Casement windows are a type of window that attaches to its frame by one or more hinges at the side.
 They open outward like a door, usually with the help of a handle or a crank.

 Advantages of Casement Windows